diatom/diatom.github.io/readme.md

-The project for myself web-site.

-To start localserver.
-1. Install Deno, Golang, Sass, Make.
-2. cd to localpath.
-3. In Terminal use "make".
+The project of my own website.
+In development, I used classic JavaScript, using the `marked` library.